mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **THE TEMPLE DISTRICT:**

 **READ ALOUD:**
 > *The Temple District rises in terraced marble—a holy quarter where the faithful come to worship, the sick come to heal, and the just come to find purpose.
-The Grand Cathedral of Auriel dominates the skyline, its crystal spire catching sunlight like a beacon.
-Around it, smaller temples honor other gods: Toren the Forge-Father, Selvara the Wild Mother, even dark shrines to Umbros the Shadow.
+The Grand Cathedral of Aethor dominates the skyline, its crystal spire catching sunlight like a beacon.
+Around it, smaller temples honor other gods: Toren the Forge-Father, Sylvara the Wild, even dark shrines to Umbros the Shadow.
 Here, at least, all faiths find acknowledgment.*

 **Investigation DC 10 (Finding Thalia):**
 - Ask temple guards: *"Captain Lightbringer?
 Training yard, east wing.
 Always is at dawn.
 Woman never rests."*